Hero image 1Hero image 2Hero image 3Hero image 4Hero image 5Hero image 6Hero image 7Hero image 8Hero image 9

 TFAS Teaching Freedom 250 Logo

 Since 1967, The Fund for American Studies has been teaching young people about America’s Founding principles of individual liberty, personal responsibility and economic freedom.
-More than simply teaching the genius and importance of our nation’s founding documents, new TFAS civics programs explore their philosophical underpinnings: the books, thinkers and enduring principles that shaped the Founders’ worldview.
+More than simply teaching the genius and importance of our nation’s Founding documents, new TFAS civics programs explore their philosophical underpinnings: the books, thinkers and enduring principles that shaped the Founders’ worldview.

 America’s semiquincentennial is certainly a moment for celebration, but also a pivotal time to reset the conversation about who we are—and want to be—as a nation and why the Founders’ vision must endure.